VivekBhat/website-v2/README.md

 ### NOTES
-`base-href` is needed when I am deploying the site to local github project and website 2 otherwise it is not needed for CNAME website"
+`base-href` is needed when I am deploying the site to local github project and website 2 otherwise it is not needed for CNAME website